polispace-it/.github/profile/README.md

-# Welcome to PoliSpace's Github account! 🚀
+# Welcome to PoliSpace's GitHub account! 🚀

 Polispace is the first space association of Politecnico di Milano.